TritonDataCenter/triton-dehydrated/README.md

 ## triton dehydrated

 [dehydrated](https://github.com/lukas2511/dehydrated) hook script to set up certificates automatically for Triton, using DNS challenges.
-Enabled via CNS.
+Requires CNS.

 To use this you need to have CNS set up and publically resolvable.
 Then, either fill `domains.txt` with the names of the CNS endpoints for the Triton services